guzzle/guzzle/UPGRADING.md

 - Function `GuzzleHttp\Cookie\CookieJar::getCookieValue` is removed.
 - Request option `exception` is removed.
 Please use `http_errors`.
 - Request option `save_to` is removed.
 Please use `sink`.
+- We now look for environment variables in the `$_SERVER` super global, due to thread safety issues with `getenv`.
+We continue to fallback to `getenv` in CLI environments, for maximum compatibility.

 #### Native functions calls